marle3003/mokapi/docs/guides/kafka/quick-start.md

 ```
 docker run -p 8080:8080 -p 9092:9092 --rm -it $(docker build -q .)
 ```
-You can open a browser and go to Mokapi's Dashboard (`http://localhost:8080`) to see the Mokapi's Kafka Topic and the produced messages.
+You can now open a browser and go to Mokapi's Dashboard (`http://localhost:8080`) to see the Mokapi's Kafka Topic and the produced messages.

 ## Use a Kafka Consumer